qcam/nabo/README.md

   "date": "2017-01-01"
 }
 ---
-This is the exceprt of the post in markdown
+This is the excerpt of the post in markdown
 ---
 This is the *body* of the post in markdown
 ```